TRON DAO: TRON Founder H.E. Justin Sun Announces the Launch of USDD - A Decentralized Stablecoin

 H.E.
 Justin Sun, Founder of TRON, announced today in an open letter on Twitter that an all-new stablecoin is launching on the TRON blockchain, USDD (or Decentralized USD), marking its official entry into the field of decentralized stablecoin.

 TRON Founder H.E.
-Justin Sun Announces the Launch of USDD A Decentralized Stablecoin (Graphic: Business Wire)
+Justin Sun Announces the Launch of USDD A Decentralized Stablecoin (Photo: Business Wire)

 TRON DAO will partner with other blockchain industry leaders to establish USDD.
 It will leverage the power of mathematics and algorithms to achieve the overarching goal of financial freedom for all.
 In another open letter, Sun mentioned that a TRON DAO Reserve would be established to ensure the sustainable development of USDD.